vvr-rao/Star-Chart/README.md

 Below is the planned methodlogy.
 1) Build the dataset of interesting Stars and DSOs.
-2) Calculate angular distances between them (I expect this to be a compute intensive process and will use Pyspark on AWS EMR for the computation)
+2) Calculate angular distances between them (I expect this to be a compute intensive process and will use Pyspark on AWS EMR for the computation).
+Store ths distances in a separate set of files.
 3) Load the dataset and distances into S3 as multiple .CSVs and use AWS Athena to query the data.
+This is a pseudo Graph Database with the Stars & DSOs table as the NODES and the distances between them as the EDGES.
-4) Build a front end using AWS Lambda and expose publically
+4) Build a front end using AWS Lambda and and a static website hosted on S3 and expose publically
 5) Optionally also load the data into Neo4j.
 This optimizes querying based on relationships.